Husam-AbuZina/Learning-OOP-and-Design-Patterns/Programming Paradigms – Paradigm Examples for Beginners---SUMMARY.md

 - Encapsulation: Data and behavior are encapsulated within objects, enhancing data security and reducing complexity.
 - Reusability: Classes and inheritance promote code reuse, saving development time.
 - Maintenance: Easier to maintain and extend, as changes can be localized within cl

+# Popular Programming Paradigms
+- Note that we will demonstrate most popular PPs but not all of them, Starting with the Imperative Programming

+## 1. Imperative Programming